The 7 Qualities of Highly Effective Teams

 • Put it somewhere visible, where the team can see it all the time.

-• Digitise and document it in your documentation tool.
+• Digitize and document it in your documentation tool.

 • Link your other documents to it, like the definition of done, or the definition of ready